bitifet/node-postgres-ha/README.md

   * Clients not being released after network issues (so that the pool may end up with no usable clients).

-  * Clients being usable after releasing (release() method throws an error if called twice, but the client can still be queried if the reference is kept (I know: it shouldn't).
+  * Clients can be queried after their *release()* method being called.
+Ok: they should not and, if so, it's not a node-postgres fault.
+But actively preventing it could avoid hard to debug issues in case of a client reference being accidentally kept.

   * Impossibility to detect network disconnection or high latency issues.
     - Specially with no connection timeout, in which case queries last forever